dacook/system/squiz/config/googlemail-filters.md

     Do this: Skip Inbox, Apply label "Notifications"

 ## Google Calendar
-### Move invitations to Notifications
+### Move invitations and updates to Notifications
 Unless it is a reply.
+Note this includes both "Invitation" and "Updated Invitation".

     Matches: to:(dcook@squiz.net) subject:("Invitation: ") -"> wrote:"
+    Do this: Skip Inbox, Apply label "Notifications"

+### Move acceptances to Notifications
+Unless it is a reply.
+Don't search for "has accepted this invitation" in body because Outlook doesn't send it.

+    Matches: to:(dcook@squiz.net) subject:("Accepted: ") -"> wrote:"
     Do this: Skip Inbox, Apply label "Notifications"